hdShang/arxiv-daily/docs/cs-RO/2025-08-04/papers/250801965v1-from-photons-to-physics-autonomous-indoor-drones-and-the-future-of-o.md

 ---
 layout: default
-title: From Photons to Physics: Autonomous Indoor Drones and the Future of Objective Property Assessment
+title: "From Photons to Physics: Autonomous Indoor Drones and the Future of Objective Property Assessment"
 ---

 # From Photons to Physics: Autonomous Indoor Drones and the Future of Objective Property Assessment